This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Internal Control Review Following Discovery of Fraud

-(44) The University, in conjunction with the business unit, college or school’s management team, will conduct a review of the internal controls in the relevant area where fraud or corruption is detected, with a view to recommending continuous improvement initiatives for the enhancement and improved rigour of internal controls to prevent a recurrence of the same nature.
-This review will be coordinated by the General Counsel, Legal & Compliance.
+(44) The University, in conjunction with the business unit, College or School's management team, will conduct a review of the internal controls in the relevant area where fraud or corruption is detected, with a view to recommending continuous improvement initiatives for the enhancement and improved rigour of internal controls to prevent a recurrence of the same nature.
+This review will be coordinated by the General Counsel.

 Maintaining and Monitoring Adequacy of Fidelity Guarantee Insurance and Other Insurance Relative Policies Dealing with Fraudulent or Improper Conduct